Robust mmWave/sub-THz multi-connectivity using minimal coordination and coarse synchronization: Practical transmission schemes

 where $u[m]\sim \CN(0,P)$ is a scalar i.i.d. information bearing signal.
 Using \eqref{eq:tx_signal}, we observe that this scheme achieves the ergodic rate

 where $h \eqdef \sum_{l=1}^L\beta_le^{j\theta_l}$ denotes an effective small-scale fading coefficient which is artificially induced by the non-coherent superposition of signals at the receiver.

-Non-coherent joint transmission always outperforms transmitter selection in terms of ergodic rates, and it provides SNR gains as $L$ grows.
+Non-coherent joint transmission always outperforms transmitter selection in terms of ergodic rates, and it provides SNR gains as $L$ grows (note that we assume a per-transmitter power constraints, hence the total power budget grows unboundedly with $L$).
 This trend is clearly visible in Figure~\ref{fig:R_erg}.
 For a formal proof, we exploit the following intuitive property, which essentially states that, on average, adding non-blocked transmitters is beneficial. \begin{proposition} Let $\{\theta_l\}_{l=1}^\infty$ be an i.i.d. random process with first order distribution $\mathrm{Uniform}(0,2\pi)$.
 Then, the sequence $\{\bar{R}(i)\}_{i=0}^\infty$ given by $(\forall i \geq 0)$

 is strictly increasing and unbounded above, i.e.,